tbisaillon/credential-theft-lab/docs/credentialphishing.md

 * `show user user-id-agent state all`
 * `less mp-log useridd.log` - You can find detailed logs in useridd.log.
-This log now includes credential related logs, as well as bloomfilter updates.
+This log now includes credential related logs, as well as bloom filter updates.

 In the output of `show user user-id-agent state all`, look for the following: